Additional Required Materials

 Human and Animal Protection Policy Questions

-If your Research Project uses vertebrate animals and/or human subjects, including projects using commercially purchased human or animal cell lines, you must complete this form.
+Each individual/team lead must answer the Human and Animal Protection Policy questions.
+Pay special attention when completing this section if your Research Project uses vertebrate animals and/or human subjects or commercially purchased human or animal cell lines, you must complete this form.
 Your response provides you an opportunity to describe your use of vertebrates to the judges.

 Like the Research Report, the responses must be written by the student(s) and no student names or reference to gender, high schools, school officials, advisors, mentors, affiliated research organizations, or acknowledgements of the entrants are to appear anywhere in the answers below.
 For teams, the Team Leader is required to answer these questions on behalf of all team members.
 The form asks the following questions: